 The world’s greatest playwright was a serial borrower.
 All of Shakespeare’s plays were inspired by original source material; Hamlet comes from the Old Norse Saga of King Rolf Kraki, while A Midsummer Night’s Dream was based on Ovid’s Metamorphoses and Chaucer’s The Canterbury Tales.

 Audi’s iconic slogan was inspired by a factory tour.
-In the words of John Hegarty: “I had gone to Ingolstadt and found the factory and I saw a very old faded poster on the wall that someone had left up there,” Hegarty says.
+In the words of its creator John Hegarty: “I had gone to Ingolstadt and found the factory and I saw a very old faded poster on the wall that someone had left up there,” Hegarty says.
 “I saw this line ‘Vorsprung durch Technik’.
 They said that was an old advertising line but ‘we don’t use it any more’.
 And it stuck in my brain.”